 Pamela Epistolary novel that was an 18th Century bestseller

 Pamela was published in 1740 by Samuel Richardson.
 It was an epistolary novel (a novel consisting of fictitious letters exclusively), including a servant girl as the protagonist.
 The novel became famous in an instant.
-It hasn’t survive in the same way as other classic novel from the 18th century, however, but it remains a mentioned novel in handbooks of literature history.
+It hasn’t survived in the same way as other classic novel from the 18th century, however, but it remains a mentioned novel in handbooks of literature history.

-The ending would probably not be chosen for a similar story today, but the main thing here is that Pamela isn’t captured by the harmful affair outside the marriage and instead escape from her low society class to a higher by the marriage.3 The end is also a proof of the contradictions that could be found in Pamela.
+The ending would probably not be chosen for a similar story today, but the main thing here is that Pamela isn’t captured by the harmful affair outside the marriage but instead escapes from her low society class to a higher by the marriage.3 The end is also a proof of the contradictions that could be find in Pamela.
 Charlotte Sussman writes that it is “both a revolutionary novel and a conservative one: revolutionary because it endows a servant girl with not simply subjectivity and the ability to communicate her thoughts, but also with moral authority; conservative because it restraints that authority within the sexual hierarchy of marriage, and shows the dangerous consequences of ever straying from that space”.4

-< The Enlightment
+< The Enlightenment

 1. Eighteenth-Century English Literature.
 Charlotte Sussman.
 2012, p.
 163 f

 2. Ibid p.
 166

 3. Ibid p.
 167